opulencephp/docs/database-basics.md

 $connectionPool = new SingleServerConnectionPool(
     new Driver(), // The driver to use new Server(
-        "localhost", // The host
+        'localhost', // The host
-        "username", // The server username
+        'username', // The server username
-        "password", // The server password
+        'password', // The server password
-        "databasename", // The name of the database to use 3306 // The port
+        'databasename', // The name of the database to use 3306 // The port
     ),
     [], // Any connection settings, eg "unix_socket" for MySQL Unix sockets